IveTou/events-dashboard/README.md

 - Use State Management Tool if necessary
 - Check DRY
 - More tests
-- Lint (run and dev time) for code quality and pattern compliance
+- Lint (run/dev and push time) for code quality and pattern compliance
 - List pagination and fetch pagination
 - (OR) Virtualize list with _react-window_